vatlab/devblog/content/post/debug.md

 so that `sos`, when executed, will load `.py` files from local `sos/src` directory.

-This will save the need to run `pip install . -U` repeatedly during development.
+Now, when you make changes to the source tree of SoS, you can run it directly without having to install `sos` again.

-## Trick 2: debuggin with VS code
+## Trick 2: Debugging with VS code

-There can be multiple platform for debugging but I am just showing what works on my mac.
+There can be multiple platform for debugging but I am just showing what works for me on my mac.

 1. Install [Visual Studio Code](https://code.visualstudio.com/)
 2. Install [Python extension for VS Code](https://marketplace.visualstudio.com/items?itemName=ms-python.python)